 So, you should look for the nest, and then you will start throwing chunks of dry ice down to see if it works.
 Okay, you can see the ground yellow jacket nest.
 There are some guards right at the entrance ready to attack anything that comes along.

-What I will advise you to do is place the CO2 right there and see, if it kills them, then you will add more until the chamber is completely full.
+What I will advise you to do is place the CO2 right there and see, if it kills them, then you will add more until the chamber is full.
 They will look kind of agitated with you being here.
 Hopefully, you don’t get stung.

 They were so mad.
 They were even swarming the camera.
 So, I went ahead and put on my bee suit, so I don’t get stung anymore and I waited to see how long it takes for the dry ice to work.

-Also, I have a butterfly net.
-I’m going to see how many of these Yellow Jackets.
-I can swoop it up and put it in a jar just after 3 to 5 minutes.
 They have stopped coming out of the hole completely.
 I’m just dealing with the ones around here that are already flying around.

 I got a Jar full of yellow jackets.
 I caught them in the net.
 I throw dry ice in there and see how long it takes for the CO2 to work.

 Think I’m so weird.
 What I saw was the top of the nest right there.
 It’s all soft and there was a second layer and a third.
-That’s a good one and putting the dry ice right there overall in the tightly confined spaces, dry ice does work, but there’s a lot that is escaping their flying out.

 Well, there’s skunk sure enjoyed the yellowjacket meal that we left them.
 These larvae must be a delicacy because they’ll go to great lengths to dig up a nest.
 I’m sure they get stung but to them, it’s worth it.